presslabs/cobalt/docs/planning/environment.md

 and no longer need to be maintained or provisioned manually with the added benefit of a new and growing in popularity file system, namely BTRFS.

+File details regarding what can get stored on a Wordpress install are mostly under 6MB in size for images and significantly larger for videos, well withing BTRFS capability of 16 EiB.
+None of the storage nodes even come close to the file limit cap at 2^64 files.